kvervel/ubuild-jekyll/index.md

     alt_text: Cute doodle of me
 - template: contact-divider
   block: contact-divider
-  headline: Wanna chat?
-Drop me a line at jorid(at)jonland.io
+  headline: take a look at my portfolio below or drop me a line at jorid(at)jonland.io
-  content: 'Wanna see what I''ve done previously?
-Take a look below:'
+  content: ''
 - template: posts-preview
   block: posts-preview
 - template: simple-footer